Edminsson/mini_bower/README.md

 - When I installed my newly created bower package in a new folder all the files got installed even the source files.
 This is not what I wanted.
 - I added the files and folders I did not want to be copied to the ignore section in bower.json.
 That helped.
+- At first when I updated my registered packages I only registered them again with the same command that I used the first time.
+I got a message telling me I had a "duplicate package".
+I did not even have a version in the bower.json to start with.
+I added a version number but I stilled got the duplicate message.